mahtabbigverdi/Umolmo/README.md

 `

 ## Performance
+Be default full activation checkpointing is used, you can experiment with `--activation_checkpointing=one_in_two` to get more performance, but I have generally found increasing the batch size is better than using less activation checkpointing.

+By default, batches are padded to fixed max sequence length, removing this can improve performance a bit, although I have had mixed results with it if using more then a few nodes so it is not turned on by default.
+For example, use: `torchrun --nproc-per-node=1 launch_scripts/train_multitask_model.py debug debug --save_folder=dbg --save_overwrite --data.pad=to_128`

 Using torch 2.5.1 with `torch.compile` can significant performance benefits, so far the `default` or `max-autotune-no-cudagraphs` modes need to be used since cudagraphs can cause issues.
 Generally I have not seen much benefit to using `max-autotune-no-cudagraphs` over `default` and it can take 20+ minutes to compile, so default seems to work best.
 The caption and multitask scripts now automatically compile in `default` mode.
 I have not seen compilation improve inference speed.

-By default, batches are padded to fixed max sequence length, removing this can improve performance a bit, although I have had mixed results with it so it is not turned on by default.
-For example, use: `torchrun --nproc-per-node=1 launch_scripts/train_multitask_model.py debug debug --save_folder=dbg --save_overwrite --data.pad=to_128`
+For `torch.compile` I recommend using `dynamic=False` since if the model gets accidentally re-compiled in dynamic mode you will see a significant performance drop.
+Autoregressive decoding is done in a non-compiled path to avoid triggering an excessive number of re-compilations.

 ## Training Changes
 There are minor differences between the published Molmo models that we trained and what this repo will produce.